vatesfr/xen-orchestra/continuous_replication.md

 > This feature is out since 4.12

+> WARNING: it works only on XenServer 6.5 or later

 This feature allow continuous replication system for your XenServer VMs without any storage vendor lock-in.
 You can now replicate a VM every xx minutes/hours on a any storage repository.
 It could be on a distant XenServer host or just another local storage.

 This feature covers multiple objectives: